| Therapist shares teaching toolsBy Cathy Willoughby

 Rather than being bad, these children are simply more sensory sensitive than

+others.
 Occupational therapist Diana Henry, founder and president of Henry Occupational

 Therapy Services Inc. of Arizona, shared tools for sensory integration

+in the classroom with more than 200 teachers and therapists Tuesday morning.
 They were taking part in the first part of a two-day conference at Camden Falls

 titled Sensory Integration Tool Kit, sponsored by the Northwest Ohio